 It really is worth it to get your children used to helping make meals and forming a positive relationship with food.

 I much prefer to make my own dough but I am not too proud to admit to cheating now and again.
 I generally keep some shop-bought pizza bases in the freezer too; perfect for when little friends stay for tea unexpectedly.
-My daughters think it’s great to make pizzas with their friends and having some frozen bases on standby means we can always rustle some up at a few moments’ notice.
+My children think it’s great to make pizzas with their friends and having some frozen bases on standby means we can always rustle some up at a few moments’ notice.

 If you have a little more time though (pizza dough takes an hour to rise), I would strongly recommend making your own dough from scratch.
 It is so incredibly easy and I’ll never get over the magical feeling of seeing the dough increase to double its size.
 It’s like a science experiment in the kitchen.